Rape culture: Effects on women

 Another effect rape culture has on young women is a victim's self-reflection.
-After a rape, women reported feeling dirty, thought of themselves as slutty, and believed that they had "used or damaged goods".
-Women felt ashamed of themselves for what had happened and felt that they no longer fit the ideal "pure and virginal" stereotype that men want.
-Women's belief that they were somehow rotten and their feelings that no one would want to be with them after the rape created feelings of depression and anxiety amongst victims.
+After a rape, women reported feeling dirty, thought of themselves as slutty, and believed that they had been "used" or were "damaged goods".
+Women felt ashamed about what had happened and felt that they no longer fit the ideal "pure and virginal" stereotype that men want.
+Women's belief that they were somehow rotten and that no one would want to be with them after the rape created feelings of depression and anxiety amongst victims.

 If women do choose to discuss their rape with others, many still remain under scrutiny unless it is proven that they are telling the truth.
 Men belonging to the college study reported that they felt the rape was validated if the woman had taken the accusation to court and then won.
 Only then was the rape taken seriously by men.
-Men were also more likely to victim blame than women for the rape, especially if the case was not reported.
-Women who chose not to tell or chose to tell only people who were close to her were often deemed liars or exaggerators when others found out about the rape.
-Because no legal action was attempted, onlookers often believed that the rape was "not a big deal" or "must not have happened".
-Without some kind of validation from a person in authority, rape, according to college students in the study, was believed to not be as prominent or affect as many women as was the reality.
+Men were also more likely to victim-blame the woman for the rape, especially if the case was not reported.
+Women who chose not to tell or chose to tell only people who were close to them were often deemed liars or exaggerators when others found out about the incident.
+Because no legal action was attempted, other parties often believed that the rape was "not a big deal" or "must not have happened".
+Without some kind of validation from a person in authority, rape (according to college students in the study) was believed to not be as prominent or to affect as many women as was the reality.

-Although there is a wide range of research on the consequences of sexual violence on victims, there is little information on the economic effect, especially for economically vulnerable victims such as Black and Latina women.
-These consequences of sexual violence disproportionately harm these specific demographics, because they make up a large portion of the group afflicted by income-poverty and asset poverty.
-Simply being from one of these poverty backgrounds increases the risk of sexual violence and discourages victims from reporting a rape crime as there is less confidence in the police services and there is a higher crime rate in areas of poverty.
+Although there is a wide range of research on the consequences of sexual violence on victims, there is little information on its economic effects, especially for marginalized and economically disadvantaged victims such as black and Latina women and girls.
+The consequences of sexual violence disproportionately harm these specific demographics, because they make up a large portion of people afflicted with income poverty and asset poverty.
+Simply being from one of these impoverished backgrounds increases the risk of sexual violence and discourages victims from reporting a rape crime, as there is less confidence in the police and a higher crime rate in poor areas.